Pilates in Edinburgh

 The Pilates technique is taught in two methods – matwork and machine based work.
 Here at our Edinburgh clinic we teach the Matwork Pilates exercises and may sometimes use small pieces of equipment.
 This consists of a combination of the original 34 exercises that was developed by Joe pilates.
 They consist of strength, mobility and stretching exercises performed on an exercise mat.
 Some body awareness work may be done in standing but most of the class is performed in various lying positions i.e. on your back, front, side or on your hands and knees.
 Pilates addresses underlying structural imbalances in the body which can create on-going pain and difficulty with movement.
 The whole of your body is considered.
 Lengthened and strengthened muscles improve posture and overall fitness and retrain dysfunctional movement patterns thereby restoring optimum physical function.

 If your physiotherapist or remedial massage therapist here at Active Health Edinburgh has recommended Pilates to you, then they will work closely with our Pilates instructor to ensure exercises are appropriate for you.
 If you have come without seeing any of our therapists, then our Pilates instructor will also be able to assess and work with you to ensure you achieve your goals.
-Kristin, our Pilates instructor her at Active Health in Edinburgh, has also undergone extensive biomechanical training to easily assess and address muscle imbalances through Pilates exercises.
+Our Pilates instructor is also a physiotherapist at Active Health in Edinburgh, they have also undergone extensive biomechanical training to easily assess and address muscle imbalances through Pilates exercises.

 No matter your age, ability, flexibility or fitness level, Pilates is beneficial for everyone.
-At Active Health in Edinburgh we have a maximum of 3 participants in a pilates class.
+At Active Health in Edinburgh we offer one to one pilates sessions.
 This allows our instructor to create a comprehensive and individual programme specific for each client and their existing injuries.
 This ensures your session is most effective in order to obtain your physical and rehabilitation goals.

 “The Pilates Method of Body Conditioning develops the body uniformly, corrects posture, restores vitality, invigorates the mind and elevates the spirit.”